 Lake Manyara

-I captured this image back in 2019 near Lake Manyara in north-central Tanzania.
-Lake Manyara, a feature of the Great Rift Valley, is part of a great flyway for migrating birds.
-For storks like this one, it is a "honeymoon" site.
-Pairing is common.
+I captured this image near Lake Manyara in north-central Tanzania.
+Nestled within the Great Rift Valley, this lake is a critical stop on a massive flyway for migrating birds.
+For storks like this one, it serves as a premier “honeymoon” site where pairing is common and the shallow waters provide the perfect backdrop for courtship.

 Farm of Dream